Graffioh/graffioh/mds/aboutme.md

 # About me

-I'm Umberto, 23 years old from Italy, I like computers and AI.
-Ex sde intern at amazon.
+I'm berto, 23 years old from Italy, I like computers and AI.

 I'll be sharing my journey, my personal thoughts and technical stuffs.